 Whether it's balancing individual priorities or driving corporate strategy, every day you are faced with making decisions that influence the course of your organization.
-Succeeding in today's complex, ever-changing business environment requires creativity and innovation.
-Yet time pressure, resource constraints and the fear of failure may leave you feeling paralyzed.
-You need to develop the skills to overcome these obstacles so you can accelerate and improve individual decision making, foster a collaborative group environment, effectively manage change, and learn to take risks.
+Yet, time pressure, resource constraints and the fear of failure may leave you feeling paralyzed.
+To succeed in today's complex, ever-changing business environment you need to be creative and innovate.
+Building Dynamic Teams will help you develop the skills to overcome your obstacles so you can accelerate and improve individual decision making, foster a collaborative group environment, effectively manage change, and learn to take risks.

-With firm academic grounding in psychology, behavioral economics, and organizational theory, Building Dynamic Teams teaches you how to react effectively in unpredictable situations by combining proven behavioral theories with improvisational learning exercises.
+With firm academic grounding in psychology, behavioral economics, and organizational theory, this course teaches you how to react effectively in unpredictable situations by combining proven behavioral theories with improvisational learning exercises.
 At the start, co-creators Dr. Craig Fox and Bob Kulhan provide a comfortable environment where you begin to see that through failure comes success and that any idea is the first step to developing a winning idea.
-Over three days, you'll practice opening up on a personal and professional level and become more comfortable taking creative risks.
-You'll be able to take these techniques back to your organization to build a team culture that stimulates leadership, innovation and success.
+You'll practice opening up on a personal and professional level and become more comfortable taking creative risks, then bring these techniques to your organization to build a team culture that stimulates leadership, innovation and success.

 Retrain Your Brain

 Building Dynamic Teams gets you to think in new ways.
 By changing your technique, you'll have the power to alter team dynamics, open up lines of communication, and nimbly manage in unpredictable situations—lifelong skills you can build upon throughout your career.